The only constant is change.

 About the Author

 Geof is an entrepreneur and serial inventor (holder of 8 patents), business mentor and thought leader (Innovation through Z-axis thinking).
-He is also a founding member of the team that created Krzana.com an AI-powered, big data and social media search engine.
+He is also a founding member of the team that created Krzana.com an AI powered, big data and social media search engine.
 He has over 40 years of commercial success in both media and technology and has built his track record on leading and delivering the changes wrought by Digital transformation and the WWW: in media, from the DTP revolution led by Apple, to 3D visualisation, the WWW and Big Data with SGI and as Director of New Business Initiatives at NDS (now Cisco) including IPTV and OTT Streaming (VP @ Quiptel.com).
-He is also a partner in his eponymous Independent Design and Ideas consultancy and enjoys the challenge of identifying and navigating the opportunities presented through Change.
+He is also a partner in his eponymous Independent Design and Ideas consultancy and enjoys the challenge of identifying and realising the opportunities presented through change.